Complete the Common App in 5 days with our College Application Booster® Camp.

 Explanation:

-This question is essentially a version of the “Why This College?” question.
-The prompt can be separated into three discrete parts: a description of your overall sense of the Duke community, why it is a good fit for you, and the specific offerings that appeal to you.
+This question is a variation of the “Why This College?” question.
+The prompt can be separated into three discrete parts: a description of your overall sense of the Duke community, why it is a good fit for you, and the specific aspects of Duke’s academics and campus life that appeal to you.
 While you do not need to answer each element in this order, your essay should address each component.

-Lastly, don’t forget to make this entry fun to read.
+Don’t forget to make this entry interesting and engaging to read.
 No matter what you are saying, there is always an engaging way to say it!

 l